IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumesnapshotclass.md

 For IBM Storage Virtualize® family storage systems, the `CSI` prefix is added as default if not specified by the user.{: tip}

-- For IBM Storage Virtualize® storage systems, the `virt_snap_func` parameter is configured in the StorageClass to control whether snapshots use the Snapshot function (`"true"`) or FlashCopy function (`"false"`, default).
-The driver automatically retrieves this value from the source volume's StorageClass.
-See [Creating a StorageClass](creating_storageclass.md) for details.{: tip}
+- The `virt_snap_func` parameter is optional but necessary in IBM Storage Virtualize® storage systems if using the Snapshot function.
+To enable the Snapshot function, set the value to _"true"_.
+The default value is _"false"_.
+If the value is `"false"` the snapshot will use the FlashCopy function.

 NOTE: In IBM Storage Virtualize® partition environments the flag is ignored - new method is used for taking snapshots